EDUCATIONAL FOUNDATION OF THE

 An accounting program is defined as a degree program in accounting that includes:

 - An undergraduate degree with a major or emphasis in accounting

 - MBA with a concentration in accounting with four classes above the introductory level

 - A specialized master’s degree in accounting

-SCHOLARSHIPS are $2,500 each.
+SCHOLARSHIPS are awarded in August for the fall quarter or semester.
 Funds are paid directly to the school and may be applied to textbooks, tuition and fees, and dormitory room and board.

 WHO MAY APPLY

-- The applicant must be a Student Member of the Colorado Society of CPAs, or must have submitted a new member application.
-Click here to join.
+- The applicant must be a Student Member of the Colorado Society of CPAs.

 - The applicant must be a student with a declared accounting major; or a student who is pursuing a degree with an accounting emphasis.